hyperledger-labs/fabric-docs-cn/docs/source/couchdb_tutorial.rst

 will result in a new index being created and the original index remains unchanged in CouchDB until it is removed.

-可能需要随时升级索引。相同的索引可能会存在安装的链码的子版本中。为了索引的升级，
-原来的索引定义必须包含在设计文档 ``ddoc`` 属性和索引名。为了升级索引定义，使用相
-同的索引名并改变索引定义。简单编辑索引 JSON 文件并从索引中增加或者删除字段。 Fabric
-只支持 JSON 类型的索引，不支持改变索引类型。升级后的索引定义在链码安装和初始化之后
-会重新部署在节点的状态数据库中。

 .. note:: If the state database has a significant volume of data, it will take
           some time for the index to be re-built, during which time chaincode invokes that issue queries may fail or timeout.

-.. note:: 如果状态数据库有大量数据，重建索引的过程会花费较长时间，在此期间链码执
-          行或者查询可能会失败或者超时。

-Iterating on your index definition - 迭代索引定义
+Iterating on your index definition
 ----------------------------------

 If you have access to your peer's CouchDB state database in a development